cimple-ci/cimple/README.md

 docker run cimple-agent --server-addr 192.168.99.100
 ```

+During development you can use `scripts/cimple-server.sh` and `scripts/cimple-agent.sh`.

 #### Triggering builds

 When running in Server/Agent mode the Server will schedule tasks across the available agent pool.